-Poa sieberiana is a dense tussock grass with green to greyish green leaves which grow to about 50 cm long.
-There is also a blue variety var. cyanophylla.
+Poa sieberiana is a dense tussock grass with green to greyish green leaves which grow to about 50 cm long, with seeds heads to 1 metre tall.

-It has very attractive inflorescences (panicles) which rise well above the foliage, to about 1 metre tall, from spring through to summer with pale green to purple seed heads.
+The stems of the flowering heads in grasses are called culms.
+In this species, they are to 1 metre tall.
+This species has very attractive inflorescences (panicles) which rise well above the foliage and are flexible in nature, from spring through to summer with pale green to purple seed heads.

 It is drought and frost tolerant, fast growing and very hardy and long lived.

 It will grow in full sun or part shade in most soil conditions.